Xaki786/logseq-data/pages/Habit Tracker App(Web + Mobile).md

 - I should be able to delete the category
 - I should be able to edit the category
 - I should be able to edit the meta data of a habit
-- I should be able to
+- I should be able to relate icons with the habit
+-
 - I want data to be synced in both places
 - I want to analyze every habit via graphs
 	- with range filter => weekly/ by weekly/ monthly / yearly etc